Your shopping cart is empty!

 With that in mind I’m sharing 7 simple wellness tips that you can get started on today…

-It’s tempting to hibernate and stay tucked up in the warm during the winter months but our mind, body and spirit can all be nourished with more activity, especially if you can enjoy the outdoors.
-It doesn’t have to be much, just a regular walk out in the evenings or taking the kids to the park on the weekends.
-Not only does it raise the happy hormones that can be in short supply during the darker months but it keeps our bodies healthy and less sluggish.
+It’s tempting to hibernate and stay tucked up in the warm during the winter months but our mind, body and spirit are all nourished with regular activity, especially if you can enjoy the outdoors.
+It doesn’t have to be much, just a daily walk or taking the kids to the park on the weekends.
+Not only does it raise your happy hormones that can be in short supply during the darker months but it keeps our bodies healthy and less sluggish.

 The cold weather and lack of light can have a serious impact on our mood and motivation.
 So how can we counterbalance that?
 Well, one way could be to change our approach to how we see this time of the year.
-Now, I’ll admit that I can find the cold months a challenge but I’ve changed my mindset to see this time of year as an opportunity to work inwards and let go of anything that no longer serves me.
+Now, I’ll admit that I can find the cold months a challenge but I’ve changed my mindset to see this time of year for working inwards and for letting go of anything that no longer serves me.
 I spend more time in meditation, rest and say no to anything that isn’t good for me.
 Try allowing yourself the time to do the same and when you reach the spring you’ll feel healed and ready to bloom - just like the plants.

 NOURISH YOUR SKIN

 Keep your skin healthy this winter and you’ll be glad that you did when spring comes around.
 I’m a big fan of dry skin brushing, it’s easy to fit into your morning routine and really wakes up your body before stepping into the shower.
 If your skincare isn’t as natural as you’d like then try making a few changes.
 Swap commercially made shower gel - that can often leave skin feeling dry - for natural soap bars created with nourishing oils and butters to care for your skin.
 And, for a little extra care consider adding a natural body oil into your routine to help keep dry skin at bay; apply to warm clean skin when you step out of the shower for the best results.